 When you meet the admission criteria, hand-in your application as soon as possible to secure a place.
 You may also submit an application if you do not yet have all the necessary documents to meet the admission criteria: a diploma can be submitted later.

 An intake interview is part of the procedure.

 Note: you are personally responsible for your application to join this program, and for submitting the documents required for admission.
 This process does not take place through your employer or through the educational institute you are currently attending.
-We reserve the right to withdraw this program for the given year.

 You will first complete a Pre-Master’s course before starting the Master’s program.